Additional resources added on June 1, 2020, some updates on June 1, 2021

-- Learn to code: 22 Places to Learn to Code for Free in 2020
+- Learn to code: 22 Places to Learn to Code for Free

 - Work on your foreign language or learn a new one with Duolingo, Babbel, Pimsleur, or Rosetta Stone, and practice with real people in Language Bird Chirp Rooms.

 - Become a pro at Excel: Excel Tutorial

 - Learn to dance from a professional ballerina: Isabella Boylston

 - Pick a skill that is easy to develop at home: car maintenance, gardening, cooking, baking, woodcarving, knitting, etc., and there are tons of YouTube videos to learn every one of those and millions of others!